open/close all folders

-Good Is Not Nice: It used very brutal tactics during the first war against Voldemort, including torture and mind control.
+- Good Is Not Nice: The Ministry used very brutal tactics during the first war against Voldemort, including torture and Mind Control.

-Police Are Useless: These guys don't succeed at the hunting down the Death Eaters.
-At least, at the Second War.
+- These guys don't succeed at the hunting down of Death Eaters.
+At least, during the Second Wizarding War.

-There are a few hints that until Voldemort returned, his former followers were insinuating themselves into the Ministry and/or using bribery and blackmail to pave the way for an eventual coup.
-Their master's return allowed him to pick up and combine his followers' schemes in a Evil Plan.
+- There are a few hints that, until Voldemort returned, his former followers were insinuating themselves into the Ministry and/or using bribery and blackmail to pave the way for an eventual coup.
+Their master's return allowed him to pick up and combine his followers' schemes in an Evil Plan.